vuongducphuong/documentation/content/applications/general/auth/google.rst

       :alt: OAuth client id selection.

 #.
 Select :guilabel:`Web Application` as the :guilabel:`Application Type`.
 Now, configure the
-   allowed pages on which Odoo will be redirected.
+   allowed pages on which Leansoft will be redirected.

    In order to achieve this, in the :guilabel:`Authorized redirect URIs` field, enter the database's domain immediately followed by `/auth_oauth/signin`.
 For example: